Time: 9:00 am - 5:00 pm

 Please bring a lunch, water bottle, sturdy boots, and leather gloves.
 Wear cotton, wool, or other fire-resistant clothing.
 No fleece or nylon.

-Please contact Chelsea at (503) 935-5376 or email@example.com for information on accessibility or accommodation.
+The Grange is ADA accessible.
+The demonstration portion of the day will be on a farm that includes a grassy road and sloping hill to access.
+Please contact Chelsea at (503) 935-5376 or firstname.lastname@example.org for information on accessibility or accommodation.

 Category: Rural Workshops